z2586300277/three-cesium-examples/README.md

--Config js injection and configuration case information directory
+-Config=>JS injection and configuration case, all case configuration directories

 -Files, audio and video model storage, and other resources that can be shared should be avoided as much as possible, and external URL addresses should be used to access them

--Js=>dat.gui gsap and other dependency repositories, try to use online dependencies to introduce them as much as possible
+-Js=>dat.gui gsap and other dependency repositories, try to use online js such as CDN to introduce them as much as possible

 -ThreeEamples Three.js Case Code Catalog